erin-howard018/Olympic-dataset/README.md

 - The data in this form allowed me to use Pivot tables and charts to answer three questions I had posed before my wrangling journey; firstly whether there is a trend between the medal count and average GDP across countries, whether the changing GDP across years affects the medal count for a country and lastly if a higher GDP correlates to a specific type of medal.

 The following report details my wrangling journey, including successes and failures.

+**Tools**
+- Excel

+## Stage 1: Ask

+**Business task:**
+Overall, the business task aims to gain actionable insights from the combined dataset to answer questions about the relationship between Olympic success and GDP, that would not have been able to be answered by either individual dataset alone.
+The potential business consequences of this could be to inform strategic decision-making, potentially in areas like funding allocation, athletic development, and economic policy.

+There are three main questions that I wanted to be able to answer
+1. Is there a trend between the medal count and average GDP across countries?
+2. Does a country's changing GDP across years affects their medal count?
+3. Does a higher GDP correlates to a specific type of medal?

+## Stage 2: Prepare

+**First Dataset - Olympic Sports and Medals, 1896-2014**
+- Data sources; A publically available dataset downloaded from Kaggle - link to data in my repository available [here]() or available on Kaggle [here](https://www.kaggle.com/datasets/the-guardian/olympic-games).
+Data was provided by the IOC Research and Reference Service and published by The Guardian's Datablog and is available to use under a [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).
+- Organisation and description of files; Three .csv files; data for the Summer Olympics, data for the Winter Olympics and a country code data dictionary.
+The datasets describe all the medals won at the Olympics from 1896 to 2014, including medal type, sport, country, athlete etc.
+- We may have some concerns about this data in regards to ROCCC.
+I have faith that the data is reliable due to lack of missing values, as well as the data being collected by the official Olympic Study Centre, although it is not original as I have sourced it through a secondary source Kaggle.
+Although the data is comprehensive, it is not the most current only tracking up to 2014 but since the data is historical as well we will continue with this analysis to get an understanding of the relationship over time.
+- Limitations of the data are that data is seperated across three differerent .csv files, and the olympic data doesn't have country names, only country codes that correspond to the seperate .csv country code data dictionary.